-Pursuant to the Company's written trading plan under Rule 10b5-1 under the Exchange Act, adopted and announced by the Company on June 1, 2023, the Company will periodically repurchase shares of its Common Stock on the open market to fulfill the required equity portion of the Directors' annual retainer for those Directors who elected to receive common stock.
-There is no pool or maximum number of shares related to these purchases; however, the trading plan will terminate when \$614,000 in value of shares have been purchased or, if sooner, on May 31, 2024.
+Pursuant to the Company's written trading plan under Rule 10b5-1 under the Exchange Act, adopted and announced by the Company on June 1, 2023, the Company periodically repurchased shares of its Common Stock on the open market to fulfill the required equity portion of the Directors' annual retainer for those Directors who elected to receive common stock.
+There was no pool or maximum number of shares related to these purchases; however, the trading plan would have terminated when \$614,000 in value of shares had been purchased or, if sooner, on May 31, 2024.